Building brain network models with BMTK Network Builder#

 When NetworkBuilder.build()

-is called, each node will be given a unique
+is called, each node is given a unique

 to set the node_id and node_type_id parameter yourself but it’s generally not a good idea.